Serious adverse events and serious adverse reactions (SAEARs)

 Please see below for a number of frequently asked questions from a specific category.
 Simply select one of the questions of interest, the answer will then appear below.
 For the complete list of categories please visit the main FAQs page.

 If you are a third party providing services to a licensed establishment, or if you purchase material from a licensed establishment, then you should report SAEs and SARs directly to the DI of the establishment you are working with.
 You should advise the DI that they need to report to the HTA on your behalf.
-(Please note that this system does not replace existing local reporting arrangements.)

 The authority is also required to keep a register of SAEs and SARs and to make this information available to the public in a manner that it considers appropriate.
 The HTA has included information about SAEs and SARs in the summary of compliance reports for the Human application sector and is currently considering how best to share further learning from the submitted reports with the sector.